camilb/route53-kubernetes/README.md

 Note: Use our images at your own risk.

+If you choose to build the binary and encounter errors like:

+        panic: /opt/app/route53-kubernetes flag redefined: log_dir

+The glog library used by kubernetes also has a log_dir flag

+Use this workaround:

+        glide install --strip-vendor --strip-vcs

 ### route53-kubernetes ReplicationController

 The following is an example ReplicationController definition for route53-kubernetes: